QuiiBz/niftycss/site/docs/features/styling.md

 ## Table of Contents

 ## Basic styling
-To create your first styles with NiftyCSS, create a new file named `nifty.[js|ts]` and start by importing the `nifty` method.
+To create your first styles with NiftyCSS, create a new file named `nifty.ts` and start by importing the `nifty` method.
 You will need to provide a `NiftyOptions` object, but we will cover that later.

 ```typescript
 import { nifty } from '@niftycss/core';